Aass Brewery

 Aass Brewery (Norwegian: Aass Bryggeri) is Norway's oldest brewery still active.
 Founded in 1834 in Drammen, Norway, the brewery's primary products are beer and aquavit.
 The company also produces a wide range of soft drinks.
 Aass was also co-owner of the Norwegian soda pop brand A/S Solo.

 History

 Originally a company dealing in timber, groceries, baking and brewing, the brewery was bought by farmer's son Poul Lauritz Aass in the 1860s.
 The brewery is still owned by the Aass family, which makes it one of Norway's few remaining independent breweries.
-As an independent, it has built up a reputation for high quality products and tasty beers, brewing strictly according to the German Purity Law (reinheitsgebot).